charmbracelet/bubbles/README.md

 A viewport for vertically scrolling content.
 Optionally includes standard pager keybindings and mouse wheel support.
-A high performance mode is available for applications which make use of the alterate screen buffer.
+A high performance mode is available for applications which make use of the alternate screen buffer.

 * [Example code](https://github.com/charmbracelet/tea/tree/master/examples/pager/main.go)